 Warnings: It's shonen ai.
 That means it will be a gay relationship.
 Male/Male, Slash

-Harry lied on his bed silently staring at his bedroom ceiling of number four Privet Drive.
+Harry lay on his bed silently staring at his bedroom ceiling of number four Privet Drive.
 The wind outside was blowing gently outside in an almost soft melody.
-Sadly the boy with black hair, glasses, and the lightning shaped scar on his forehead was not being lulled to sleep by it as so many others undoubtedly were.
+Sadly the boy with black hair, glasses, and the lightning-shaped scar on his forehead was not being lulled to sleep by it as so many others undoubtedly were.
 His eyes were currently closed, but he didn't seem any closer to falling asleep now than he had the first hundred times he'd attempted that night.
-This time of course would likely be unsuccessful as well, not that this truly surprised Harry.
+This time, of course, would likely be unsuccessful as well, not that this truly surprised Harry.

 None of that had anything to really do about what was bothering Harry though.
 Today had been Harry's birthday and after angrily throwing away two boxes of chocolates, one from Ron, the other from Hermione, he'd tried to sleep the rest of the day away.
 It was not just his two best friends he was angry with, but rather everyone that he knew.
 Besides his birthday, not a single person had honestly been writing him, to the point he was actually shocked when he had woken up that morning and found that he had gifts.
 And even worse was the fact that not a single one of his so called friends or even Sirius had asked him how he was doing or felt.